vinamrakh8-stack/circle-to-search/README.md

 you must run this command in cmd /command prompt.

 1 ==> pip install numpy mss pyautogui opencv-python pillow pywin32 PyQt5
-                                                         --(this is first command you run in cmd).
+                                                         --(this is first command you n in cmd).
 2 ==> python -m pip install numpy mss pyautogui opencv-python pillow pywin32 PyQt5
                                                          --(if any problem in first command line).
 3 ==> python -c "import numpy, mss, pyautogui, cv2, PIL, win32clipboard, PyQt5; print('OK')"
                                                          --(this command for verified this library install or not).
 4 ==> pip install --user numpy mss pyautogui opencv-python pillow pywin32 PyQt5
                                                          --(at last if you get any administrator error then use this).

 --------------some times it gives some glitch / problems----> if not past on directly on google website then you must past on image past section (press ctrl+v).